dsfai2020/dsfai2020/README.md

 - 👋 Hi, I’m @dsfai2020
 - 👀 I’m interested in ...
-Webdesign (React JSX), Machine Learning (python), React-Native (Android) and Gaming.
+Enhancing user experiences for video games.
+Building 3rd Party web applications that can help players adapt and improve.
 - 🌱 I’m currently learning ...
-Android Deployment to Google Playstore
+Gamification implementation with User Interfaces.
 - 💞️ I’m looking to collaborate on ...
-React, JS, HTML, CSS, Python and Machine Learning Projects.
+React and Python Projects.
 - 📫 How to reach me ...

 <!---